People who have abusive and violent partners always have the right and the option to file a domestic violence order application.

 The Hearing Day

-This phase is your chance to let the Court know if you believe someone will commit domestic violence or has committed domestic violence.
+This phase is your chance to let the Court know if you believe someone will commit domestic violence or has committed domestic violence against you.
 Thus, preparation before the actual hearing date is a must.
 You must seek legal advice on how to best present your case to maximise the approval of your ADVO application.

 Other things that you must do in preparation for the hearing are: